What Is Microsoft 365 Copilot and How Does It Work?

 ROI = ($750 - $30) / $30 = 2,400% monthly ROI per user

-Even at the conservative end — 5 hours saved per month at $50/hour — the ROI is still ($250 - $30) / $30 = 733%.
-This is why Copilot adoption is accelerating: the per-user economics are compelling even at modest productivity gains.
+With a conservative estimate of 5 hours saved per month at $50 per hour, the ROI remains significant.
+It calculates to ($250 - $30) / $30 = 733%.
+This is one reason why the adoption of Copilot is on the rise.

 Copilot Readiness Assessment: The 8-Point Checklist